texastribune/texastribune.github.io/README.md

 We'll fill in this space  soon to highlight more of our projects but here's a few to get started:

-- Our pixel tracking tool to help monitor republished articles: https://github.com/texastribune/dot
+- Our [pixel tracking tool](https://github.com/texastribune/dot) to help monitor republished articles
-- Our site/software to help nonprofits collect donations: https://github.com/texastribune/donations
+- Our [site/software](https://github.com/texastribune/donations) to help nonprofits collect donations
+- A [flexible filesystem API](https://github.com/texastribune/donations) for use in the browser

 ### Supporters